Minivera/mechanic/README.md

         if (i == 3) then
             end loop // Ends the loop early end if
     end for

+    // For a more standard loop, semi-colons can be used for (int i; i < len(initalizedSlice); i += 1) loop
+        // Same as above, could also initialize i end for

     for (int element in initalizedSlice) loop